Configuring Store Technologies (Optional)

 NSUbiquitousDisplaySetkey.
 This string must be a uniform type identifier (UTI) and can contain only alphanumeric characters, hyphens, and periods.
 The string should also be in reverse-DNS format and can’t end in

 Display Set Name.
 The label that users see when they configure iCloud settings for your apps.
 Localize this label for each of the languages your apps support.

-Open the Manage Your iCloud Display Sets page for the app, as described in “To open the App Summary page for an app.”
+Open the Manage Your iCloud Display Sets page for the app, as described in Viewing iCloud Display Sets in iTunes Connect.